djh00t/klingon_tools/pre-commit_parser_spec.md

-I want you to modiufy the pre-commit parser to use a template system to capture the pre-commit output.
+I want you to modify the pre-commit parser to use a template system to capture the pre-commit output.

 There are 3 templates used to format the output of the pre-commit parser.
 Lets